keddad/neversleeps/publications/resp.md

 Some types have information about their length encoded.
 If you want to send some binary data, you have to use a "Bulk string" - you essentially tell your server that "Next n bytes of the message are data".
 Looks like `$8\r\nDEADBEEF\r\n`.

 Finally, if you want to send an actual command to the server, you use an array.
 These are just a bunch of other RESP objects, along with their count.
-Simple Redis request can look like this: (in this and other examples, newlines and tabs are added for readability)
+Simple Redis request can look like this: (in this and other examples, newlines, tabs and comments are added for readability)

 ```
-*2\r\n
+*2\r\n         // Array of size 2
-	+GET\r\n
+	+GET\r\n   // Simple string
-	+MYKEY\r\n
+	+MYKEY\r\n // Simple string
 ```

 At first glance, all these objects are straightforward to implement.
 Using them you can easily build a nice KV interface.
 They are all part of RESP2 protocol, which has been supported by Redis and it's clients for a while.
 But there are some nice-to-haves missing: there are no defined ways to send a floating-point number, or a map type.
 Thankfully, people at Redis thought about that and gave us RESP3.
 It's an extension of RESP2 which should solve most of it's drawbacks.